skamireddi/immunichain/Lab/CloudComposerLab.rst

 .. image:: Images/36.png

-8. Go ahead and create more medical providers, members, guardians and children.
-Just to remember to write down the ID numbers.
+8. You can jump to part 3 if you are finished, but if you want to you can create more medical providers, members, guardians and children.
+Just remember to write down the ID numbers.
 This will make more sense when we submit transactions.

 **What did you just accomplish?**

 You created assets and participants within the Composer Playground.
-Additionally, I you wrote down the various ID numbers.
-We are going to need them throughout the lab.

 Part 3: Submitting Transactions
 ===============================

+Now that you have created participants and assets, you can now manipulate the asset by submitting transactions.

-1. Make sure you are connected back to the admin identity.
-You know by noticing the name in the top right of the screen
+1. Make sure you are connected to the admin identity.
+You will know that by noticing the name in the top right portion of the screen

 .. image:: Images/47.png

-2. Click on Submit Transaction found in the bottom left
+2. **Click on Submit Transaction** found in the bottom left

 3. A pop-up will appear with the transaction to assign a Medical Provider to one of the children you’ve created

 .. image:: Images/49.png

-4. Now, **replace the ID Numbers** to replicate the guardian, medical provider and child.
+4. Now, **replace the ID Numbers** to replicate the guardian, medical provider and child that were created in part 2.
 Look at the picture below to get a sense of what to do

 ::